noenomblot/ADA_P3-jekyll/index.md

 ### Let’s Dive In

-By following the flow of hyperlinks across Reddit before, during, and after major world events, we can begin to understand how digital communities respond to shocks — much like societies do in the real world.
+By following the flow of hyperlinks across Reddit before, during, and after major world events, we can begin to understand how digital communities respond to shocks, much like societies do in the real world.

 So let’s zoom out, map the network, and explore how Reddit reacts when the world suddenly demands everyone’s attention.